Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 279:
 - By RetroAdvance64.
-- This Cube references the Outfit "Sentinel" from Fortnite added in CH1:S9.
-Its a reverse reference as the original Cube uses the alternate "dark" style of the outfit and the remix reverts it to its original appearance.
+- [Re-made by the original artist] -- A Sidegrade version of the cube.
+Both versions of the cube references the Fortnite Skin "Sentinel" released in CH1:S9, the remix version uses the "default" style while the original uses the "dark" style.
 - ![reference_image_1](https://raw.githubusercontent.com/Luar77/Icon-Resprite-Texture-Pack/main/reference%20images/cube_279(1).png)

 cube 280: